HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling

 \section{Abstract}

 Video temporal grounding, the task of localizing the start and end times of a natural language query in untrimmed video, requires capturing both global context and fine-grained temporal detail.
-This challenge is particularly pronounced in long videos, where existing methods often compromise temporal fidelity by over-downsampling or relying on fixed windows.
+This challenge is particularly pronounced in long videos, where existing methods often compromise temporal fidelity by over-downsampling or using fixed windows.
 We present HieraMamba, a hierarchical architecture that preserves temporal structure and semantic richness across scales.
-At its core are Anchor-MambaPooling (AMP) blocks, which utilize Mamba’s selective scanning to produce compact anchor tokens that summarize video content at multiple granularities.
-Two complementary objectives, anchor-conditioned and segment-pooled contrastive losses, encourage anchors to retain local detail while remaining globally discriminative.
+At its core are Anchor-MambaPooling (AMP) blocks, which utilize Mamba’s selective scanning to produce compact anchor tokens summarizing video content across scales.
+We further introduce anchor-conditioned and segment-pooled contrastive losses---two complementary objectives that encourage anchors to retain local detail while remaining globally discriminative.
 HieraMamba sets a new state-of-the-art on Ego4D-NLQ, MAD, and TACoS, demonstrating precise, temporally faithful localization in long, untrimmed videos.\footnote{Project webpage: \url{https://vision.cs.utexas.edu/projects/hieramamba}.}